microsoft/coyote/docs/tutorials/tasks/test-concurrent-operations.md

-## Testing concurrent CRUD operations with Coyote
+## Test concurrent CRUD operations with Coyote

 In the previous [tutorial](first-concurrency-unit-test.md), we explored how to write our first _concurrency unit test_ for `AccountManager`, and reliably reproduce a race condition in the